nus-cs2103-AY2021S1/ip/docs/README.md

 ### `done <task ID>` - Mark a task as complete

-Marks the task with given task ID as complete.
+Mark the task with given task ID as complete.
 The task ID of a task is the number the accompanies it when you use the `list` command.

 Example of usage: